A love affair with technology, which started in childhood – and a desire to use it to connect people together.

 My own interest in technology, through the lens of computing at least, came as a small child with the arrival of our Sinclair Spectrum 48k -many weeks of my childhood were spent tapping away at the rubber keys, entering thousands of lines of code to build games (and store them on cassette) from the glorious magazines of the period.
 This interest continued in to Acorn machines, including their “BBC” range of computers that dominated classroom computing in the 1980s, and were a successful-catalyst for thousands of youngsters to form computing interests.
 I then bought my first Commodore Amiga, then my second, then my third – on which I also developed an understanding of graphics.
 I also became the first student at school to attend with a “laptop” – a Psion MC400, cementing a reputation as a geek for sure.

-At about the same age I became a CB radio enthusiast, with my own CB radio and antenna in the loft of our family home – that feeling of talking to new people, at a distance, and at no cost – was utterly magical and addictive, I mention this now – because that passion for connecting with people from all over the world would continue to grow.
+At about the same age I became a citizens band (CB) radio enthusiast, with my own radio and antenna in the loft of our home – that feeling of talking to new people, at a distance, and at no cost – was utterly magical and addictive, I mention this now – because that passion for connecting with people from all over the world would continue to grow.

-I then developed an interest in PC architectures, this is about the time that 386 CPUs were available (and 486 soon after) – and started building my own PCs and installing early versions of DOS, and then Microsoft Windows.
-Weeks were sometimes lost to solving IRQ conflicts – the meaning of which is not worth explaining now if you don’t know about such things, but fun to remember for those who do.
-Then, I made a breakthrough that was truly life changing, I got my first modem.
+I then developed an interest in PC architectures, this is about the time that 286/386 CPUs were available (and 486 soon after) – and started building my own PCs and installing early versions of DOS, and then Microsoft Windows.
+Weeks were sometimes lost to solving IRQ conflicts – the meaning of which is not worth explaining if the term is unfamiliar, but might be fun to remember for those who do.
+Then, I made a breakthrough that was life changing – I got my first modem.

 This introduced me to the world of Bulletin Board Systems and Fidonet, a huge interconnected network of other computing enthusiasts sharing information with each other, that existed long before the World Wide Web.
 This in turn opened up the world of “phreaking” – working out clever ways to make phone-calls without paying for them, something that was particularly useful if, like me at the time, you were spending hours a week connected to other computers using the phone line.